Eighteen percent of all women and six percent of men between the ages of 15 and 50 suffer from migraines--that's more than 30 million Americans.

-Trigger site surgery involves the removal of small portions of migraine-triggering muscle or nerve tissue through a few small incisions.
-By releasing pressure in certain trigger areas of the head and neck, the surgery can help interrupt the cascade of events that can lead to a migraine when a trigger point becomes irritated."Migraines aren't just painful for some patients, they can be debilitating," said Dr. J.B.
-Moore, a plastic surgeon with Premier Plastic Surgery at OMC.
-"When medication and other conservative treatments fail, surgical intervention could make a huge impact on a migraine patient's life if he or she qualifies for the procedure."
+Trigger site surgery involves the removal of small portions of migraine-triggering muscle or nerve tissue in the head and neck through a few small incisions.
+By releasing pressure in these areas, the surgery can help interrupt the cascade of events that can lead to a migraine when a trigger point becomes irritated.

 Are You a Candidate for Migraine Surgery?